doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 # COMMAND LINE OPTIONS
 **-a**
-: indicates display album cover art (implies tmux session)
+: Indicates display album cover art (implies tmux session)

 **-c**
-: indicates launch cantata MPD client rather than mpcplus
+: Indicates launch cantata MPD client rather than mpcplus

 **-C client**
-: indicates launch 'client' MPD client rather than mpcplus
+: Indicates launch 'client' MPD client rather than mpcplus

-**-d**
-: indicates download album cover art
+**-D**
+: Indicates download album cover art.
+In the absence of an accompanying `-d music_directory` argument, album cover art will be downloaded to the directory specified by the `music_directory` setting in `/etc/mpd.conf`

+**-d music_directory**
+: Use `music_directory` rather than the MPD music directory setting to download album cover art.
+Must be accompanied with the `-D` option.

 **-f**
-: indicates fullscreen display
+: Indicates fullscreen display

 **-h**
-: indicates half-height for cava window (with -f only)
+: Indicates half-height for cava window (with -f only)

 **-k**
-: indicates kill any previously started tmux sessions and asciimatics scripts
+: Indicates kill any previously started tmux sessions and asciimatics scripts

 **-p script**
-: specifies an asciimatics script to run in the visualizer pane
+: Specifies an asciimatics script to run in the visualizer pane

 **-R**
-: indicates record tmux session with asciinema
+: Indicates record tmux session with asciinema

 **-T**
-: indicates use a tmux session for terminal display
+: Indicates use a tmux session for terminal display

 **-q**
-: indicates quarter-height for cava window (with -f only)
+: Indicates quarter-height for cava window (with -f only)

 **-r**
-: indicates use retro terminal emulator
+: Indicates use retro terminal emulator

 **-t**
-: indicates use tilix terminal emulator
+: Indicates use tilix terminal emulator

 **-u**
-: displays this usage message and exits
+: Displays this usage message and exits

 Type 'man mpplus' for detailed usage info on mpplus Type 'man mpcplus' for detailed usage info on the mpcplus MPD client